-OKX First-To-Market With Atomicals, Stamps, Runes And Doginals Inscription Token Standards Across Web3 Wallet And Marketplace
+OKX First-to-Market With Atomicals, Stamps, Runes and Doginals Inscription Token Standards Across Web3 Wallet and Marketplace

-, Jan.
-29, 2024 /PRNewswire/ -- OKX , a leading Web3 technology company, today announced that it will be the first to launch support for four new inscription token standards on its platform, with Atomicals (ARC-20), Stamps (SRC-20), Runes and Dogecoin's Doginals (DRC-20) to be added to its Web3 Wallet, and DRC-20, ARC-20 and Runes to be added to its Marketplace in the coming weeks.
+(MENAFN- Edelman) OKX, a leading Web3 technology company, today announced that it will be the first to launch support for four new inscription token standards on its platform, with Atomicals (ARC-20), Stamps (SRC-20), Runes, and Dogecoin's Doginals (DRC-20) to be added to its Web3 Wallet, and DRC-20, ARC-20 and Runes to be added to its Marketplace in the coming weeks.
 With these integrations, OKX will be the leading one-stop inscriptions ecosystem in Web3.

 OKX Wallet's inscriptions tool currently supports inscriptions minting on 23 networks, including Bitcoin, Dogecoin, Ethereum, Polygon, BNB Chain, Avalanche-C, Arbitrum One, and many others.